JustinLove/flow-dj/notes.md

 consensual has persistent mods

 - usable screens
-  - song preview - score?
+  - graph - score vs nps?
   - player feedback?
+  - playing a song affects position in play count weighting
 - config?
 - profiles?
   - what happens with no data?